Bongo’s Bingo is proud to announce ‘Boyzlife’ as their St Patrick’s weekend performers.

 Are you excited to be performing at Bongo’s Bingo?

 Well to be honest, we love doing Bongo’s Bingo.
-It’s a great concept and we’ve a great relationship with the guys behind the whole concept and we’ve worked with them from the start so it’s something that we do look forward to.
+It’s a great concept and we have a great relationship with the guys behind the whole concept and we’ve worked with them from the start so it’s something that we do look forward to.
 St Patrick’s Day for us is always a great celebration anyway for more reasons than you might imagine.
 It was also our great friend, Stephen Gately’s, birthday; so, we always try to celebrate that day because it’s special anyway.

 I interviewed Edele from B*Witched last year and she said she loves being in Liverpool over that weekend purely because Scousers go just as crazy as the Irish.
 What do you think?

 Well, Liverpool is an extended part of Ireland.
 I mean, some people would say Liverpool is the real capital of Ireland.
-Us Dubs’ and you Liverpudlians are all the same you know, we’re bubbled in th same spout.
+Us Dubs’ and you Liverpudlians are all the same you know, we’re bubbled in the same spout.

 What’s your favourite thing about performing here?